samumei/ddecompose/README.md

 conditional on the covariates is not linear (see [Barsky et al., 2002](https://www.jstor.org/stable/3085702)).
 DiNardo, Fortin, and Lemieux (1996), DFL hereafter, propose an alternative approach that overcomes both shortcomings.
-Instead of modeling the conditional mean, the method uses inverse probability weighting to define a counterfactual outcome distribution that combines the conditional outcome distribution of one group and the covariates distribution of the other group.
+Instead of modelling the conditional mean, the method uses inverse probability weighting to define a counterfactual outcome distribution that combines the conditional outcome distribution of one group and the covariates distribution of the other group.
 For